A posteriori error estimates for hierarchical mixed-dimensional elliptic equations: Introduction

 \section{Introduction}

-Mixed-dimensional partial differential equations (mD-PDEs) arise when partial differential equations interact on domains of different topological dimensions \cite{nordbotten2019mixed}.
-Prototypical examples include models of thin inclusions in elastic materials \cite{antman1995nonlinear, ciarlet1997mathematical, boon2020stable}, blood flow in human vasculature \cite{dangelo2008coupling, koppl2015local, hodneland2019new}, root water uptake systems \cite{koch2018new}, and flow in fractured porous media \cite{alboin2002modeling, formaggia2014reduced, ahmed2017reduced}.
-The latter example has an appealing mathematical structure, in that the model equations allow for a hierarchical representation where each domain (matrix, fractures, and their intersections) only has direct interactions with domains of topological dimension one higher or one lower \cite{boon2018robust}.
+Mixed-dimensional partial differential equations (mD-PDEs) arise when partial differential equations interact on domains of different topological dimensions~\cite{nordbotten2019mixed}.
+Prototypical examples include models of thin inclusions in elastic materials~\cite{antman1995nonlinear,ciarlet1997mathematical,boon2020stable}, blood flow in human vasculature \cite{dangelo2008coupling,koppl2015local,hodneland2019new}, root water uptake systems~\cite{koch2018new}, and flow in fractured porous media~\cite{alboin2002modeling,formaggia2014reduced,ahmed2017reduced}.
+The latter example has an appealing mathematical structure, in that the model equations allow for a hierarchical representation where each subdomain (matrix, fractures, fracture intersections, and intersection points) only has direct interaction with subdomains of topological dimension one higher or one lower~\cite{boon2018robust}.
 Such hierarchical mD-PDEs are the topic of the current paper.

 mD-PDEs are intrinsically linked to the underlying geometric representation, which, in a certain sense, generalizes the usual notion of the domain.
-One can then define sets of suitable functions (and function spaces) on this geometry, and these sets are then naturally interpreted as mixed-dimensional functions.
-Exploiting this concept, one can generalize the standard differential operators to mappings between mixed-dimensional functions and obtain a mixed calculus.

-The fact that this mixed-dimensional calculus inherits standard properties of calculus, particularly integration-by-parts (relative to suitable inner products), a de Rham complex structure, and a Poincaré-Friedrichs inequality, was recently established using the language of exterior calculus on differential forms \cite{boon2020functional}.
-These tools are the key to unlocking abstract \textit{a posteriori} error bounds for mD-PDEs, following a functional approach \cite{ repin2008posteriori}.
+One can then define sets of suitable functions (and function spaces) on this geometry, and these sets are then naturally interpreted as mixed-dimensional (mD) functions.
+Exploiting this concept, one can generalize the standard differential operators to mappings between mD functions and thus obtain an mD calculus.
+The fact that this mD calculus inherits standard properties of calculus, particularly partial integration (relative to suitable inner products), a de~Rham complex structure, and a Poincaré-Friedrichs inequality, was recently established using the language of exterior calculus on differential forms~\cite{boon2020functional}.

-This paper exploits the exterior calculus perspective of mD-PDEs to obtain \textit{a posteriori} error guaranteed upper bounds for the mixed-dimensional Laplace equation.
-This corresponds to (in some cases, a generalization of) standard mixed-dimensional formulations used for flow in fractured porous media.
-With this example in mind, we make the abstract error bounds concrete and directly interpret the error bounds in terms of classical function spaces.
-As is customary for functional-based \textit{a posteriori} error bounds, the derivation is agnostic concerning the choice of how the approximate solution is obtained.
-The error bounds are validated against analytical solutions using approximate solutions obtained by various numerical methods and display very satisfactory effectivity indices.